chalakabuthsara/chalakabuthsara/README.md

 -->

 •	🌱 Always learning new things </br>
-•	💼 Working in tech and design
+•	💼 Working as an UX Designer </br>
-•	🔧 Passionate about solving problems
+•	🔧 Passionate about solving problems and front end development </br>
-•	🚀 Exploring new ideas and projects
+•	🚀 Exploring new ideas and projects </br>
-•	📫 Let’s connect!
+•	📫 Let’s connect! </br>

  ### 🛠 Tech Stack